dell/omnia/docs/source/Troubleshooting/knownissues.rst

 After performing all the above steps, re-run ``upgrade.yml`` playbook.

-⦾ **Why does the nvidia-device-plugin pods in ContainerCreating status fails with ``no runtime for "nvidia" in configured`` error?
+⦾ **Why does the nvidia-device-plugin pods in ContainerCreating status fails with "no runtime for "nvidia" in configured" error?

 .. image:: ../images/nvidia_noruntime.png